 In this post from Lighting Series, we are going to talk about Radiance.
 The previous post in this series is Lighting Series Part 2 – Radiant Energy and Radiant Power.
-In the next post, we are going to talk about irradiance.
+In the next post, we are going to talk about irradiance and radiant intensity.

 The SI System (Système International d’unites) defines six radiometric units used for describing the radiation coupling between a light source and an optical system.
 The most commonly used units are: Radiant Flux, Irradiance, and Radiance.